 Doing anything in States is very simple - everything is prepared so, that you do not have to think too much.
 A few days before departure, we booked a car and the first hotel night.
 A few middle ones were also booked in Vegas because of the conference I was going to.
 The rest is spontaneous.
 Planned places to visit we have prepared beforehand in the application Furkot (I highly recommend), we also checked in it which way to go, what to see nearby and where accommodation may be missing (because, we go through deserts).
 It turned out that the motels are in abundance, and in every town is a visitor center, in which a nice guide tells us about what to see in the area.
 Similarly to national parks - we will get a "free" (for the price of the entry) map, guide, information about the state of the routes and a story about where to go under current conditions.
 Everything, of course, is marked with distances, levels of difficulty, expected time of passage etc. paradise for a lazy man.

-In addition, I found some inspiration on blogs in the internet, for exampleniesmigielska.com(probably the only one that I read entirely), tips from colleagues (e.g. Piotr) and a brilliant website to search for trails and attractions: Outdoor Project.
+In addition, I found some inspiration on blogs on the internet, for exampleniesmigielska.com(probably the only one that I read in its entirety), tips from colleagues (e.g. Piotr) and a brilliant website to search for trails and attractions: Outdoor Project.
 In addition, up-to-date information on the availability of routes, road transitions, messages and maps, both small and large, can be found on the website National Park Service.

 Costs, reader's favorite part.